kylehalleman/resume/resume.md

 #### Responsibilities

-* Maintained and improved a legacy notifications dashboard for financial representatives to easily see in near real time when clients accomplished tasks and goals.
-* Created and maintained UIs allowing users to update their email, web, and phone preferences, leveraging a modernized GraphQL service our team built.
-* Created and maintained a new fully auditable web interface for financial representatives to securely instant message with clients, using smart polling strategies to avoid overloading our API.
+* Created and maintained a fully auditable web interface for financial representatives to securely instant message with clients, using smart polling strategies with **React Query** to avoid overloading our API.
-* Contributed bug fixes, feature requests, and completely new components to the company’s React and vanilla JS design system, working closely with the core team to ensure success.
+* Contributed bug fixes, feature requests, and completely new components to the company’s **Sass**- and **React**-based **design system**, working closely with the core team to ensure success.
 * Intimately collaborated with the design team to prototype, implement, and iterate on new features for our secure chat product, sharing insights on feasibility and accessibility to end up with the strongest product possible for our users.
+* Created and maintained UIs allowing users to update their email, web, and phone preferences, using a modernized **GraphQL** service our team built.
+* Maintained and improved a **Redux**-based legacy notifications dashboard for financial representatives to easily see in near-real time when clients accomplished tasks and goals.
+* Used **atomic design** principles to create shared components and templates for email and web notifications, showcasing them on internal **Storybook** sites for our publishers.
-* Created and maintained an internal NPM package to streamline setup of new JavaScript and TypeScript projects and ensure consistency of testing, linting, formatting, and configurations.
+* Created and maintained an internal NPM package to streamline setup of new **JavaScript** and **TypeScript** projects and ensure consistency of testing, linting, formatting, and configurations.
-* Promoted stronger accessibility adherence with product, engineering, and design teams
+* Promoted **stronger accessibility** adherence with product, engineering, and design teams.
-* Held a twice monthly meeting for my team teaching front-end skills to help improve the skillset of the mostly back-end engineers on the team.
+* Held a twice-monthly meeting for my team teaching front-end skills to help improve the skillset of the mostly back-end engineers.
-* Shared new techniques and experiences with the company via internal blog posts and talks, including my learnings from implementing Next.js in our company’s infrastructure.
+* Shared new techniques and experiences with the company via internal blog posts and talks, including lessons learned from implementing **Next.js** in our company’s infrastructure.
-* Created our team’s documentation site to openly share our team’s processes and thoughts with the entire company and provide internal-facing documentation with teams implementing our platform.
+* Created our team’s documentation site to openly share our processes and thoughts with the entire company and provide internal-facing documentation with teams implementing our platform.

 </div>
 <div markdown="1">